nsprabha/fake_data_generate/README.md

 improvements or how to proceed:

 - datasets on multiple domain related ( kinda done?)
+- create custom dataset where users can add or delete column names
+- same as above, specify the datatype
+- show dataset preview ( just first 5 rows maybe)
+- give an option for a 'messy data'
 - download datasets in different format
 - generate datasets using ai
 - datasets in form of images/voice records(?)